DataDog/datadog-firehose-nozzle/README.md

         authorities: oauth.login,logs.admin,cloud_controller.admin_read_only
 ```

-### Dependencies

-We manage dependencies using Glide.
-So, in order to build, install or run tests, you should first [install glide](https://github.com/Masterminds/glide).
-Then, `glide install`.

 ### Running

 The datadog nozzle uses a configuration file to obtain the firehose URL, datadog API key and other configuration parameters.
 The firehose and the datadog servers both require authentication -- the firehose requires a valid username/password and datadog requires a valid API key.

-You can start the firehose nozzle by executing:
+Start the firehose nozzle by executing:
 ```
 go run main.go -config config/datadog-firehose-nozzle.json"
 ```